assimp/assimp-docs/source/usage/use_the_lib.rst

 @subsection bl_notes Notes

-When filing bugs on the Blender loader, always give the Blender version (or, even better, post the file caused the error).
+When filing bugs on the Blender loader, always give the Blender version (or, even better, post the file that caused the error).

 .. _ai_ifc_overview: